 2025

-In response, I cede part of my artistic agency to these recognition technologies, treating them as collaborators in the studio.
+In response, Kind hands part of her artistic agency to these recognition technologies.
 Malleable blobs of clay are shaped and reshaped by hand in dialogue with computer vision.
-Clay, in contrast to the fleeting digital gaze, is slow, physical, and unstable.
-This feedback loop between gesture and code continues until the algorithm detects something “worth attention” and attempts to decode it.
-At this moment of recognition, the shape of the body is finished, fossilized at the ephemeral threshold where the machine mistakes its own projections for a human body.
-A false positive.
-The attention of this gaze becomes visible in the accompanying video work: a machinic eye scanning, measuring, and labeling the body.
+This feedback loop between gesture and code continues until the algorithm detects the clay as something “worth attention.”
+At that moment of recognition, the sculpture is finished, materializing the threshold where the machine mistakes its own projections for a human body.
+This point marks the completion of the shape, a false positive where limbs act as lures and silhouette suggest torso.

-In response, I cede part of my artistic agency to these recognition technologies, treating them as collaborators in the studio.
+In response, Kind hands part of her artistic agency to these recognition technologies.
 Malleable blobs of clay are shaped and reshaped by hand in dialogue with computer vision.
-Clay, in contrast to the fleeting digital gaze, is slow, physical, and unstable.
-This feedback loop between gesture and code continues until the algorithm detects something “worth attention” and attempts to decode it.
-At this moment of recognition, the shape of the body is finished, fossilized at the ephemeral threshold where the machine mistakes its own projections for a human body.
-A false positive.
-The attention of this gaze becomes visible in the accompanying video work: a machinic eye scanning, measuring, and labeling the body.
+This feedback loop between gesture and code continues until the algorithm detects the clay as something “worth attention.”
+At that moment of recognition, the sculpture is finished, materializing the threshold where the machine mistakes its own projections for a human body.
+This point marks the completion of the shape, a false positive where limbs act as lures and silhouette suggest torso.